Science communication: Live or face-to-face events

 The second category is live or face-to-face events, such as public lectures in museums or universities, debates, science busking, "sci-art" exhibits, Science Cafés and science festivals.
 Citizen science or crowd-sourced science (scientific research conducted, in whole or in part, by amateur or nonprofessional scientists) can be done with a face-to-face approach, online, or as a combination of the two to engage in science communication.
 Research has shown that members of the public seek out science information that is entertaining, but also helping citizens to critically participate in risk regulation and S&T governance.
 Therefore, it is important to bear this aspect in mind when communicating scientific information to the public (for example, through events combining science communication and comedy, such as Festival of the Spoken Nerd, or during scientific controversies).
 The advantages of this approach are that it is more personal and allows scientists to interact with the public, allowing for two-way dialogue.
 Scientists are also better able to control content using this method.
 Disadvantages of this method include the limited reach, it can also be resource-intensive and costly and also, it may be that only audiences with an existing interest in science will be attracted.

+Another opportunity for budding science communicators is through FameLab.
+This programme was created by Cheltenham Festivals in 2005 and is the largest science communication competition and training programme in the world.
+FameLab discovers, trains and promotes the best new voices in science (including social sciences), technology, engineering and maths.
+Participants have just three minutes to convey a scientific concept of their choice to an audience and expert panel of judges.
+The winner is the speaker who best demonstrates FameLab's 3 C's – Content, Clarity and Charisma.